-It's hard to believe Easter is already here, but those cute little bunnies and pastel aisles at Target don't lie.
-For many, it's the true start of spring, and it's the only time you're allowed to make your entire family wear matching seersucker.
+For many, Easter is the true start of spring, and it's also the only time you're allowed to make your entire family wear matching seersucker.
 So while you're stuffing those baskets full of fake grass, you could probably use a few Easter quotes to remind you why you're hiding eggs each year.

 Regardless of why you celebrate, whether it's faith-based or simply because you love Peeps, I think we can all agree that Easter is a pretty special time of the year.
 Christians see it as the resurrection of Jesus Christ, but even non-religious folks can see the rebirth and life that Easter brings.
 The entire world seems to be rejoicing that it's alive, that winter is over, and that sunshine and warmth are once again to be found.

-There was something really wonderful about Easter.
-Maybe it's because spring is my favorite season or because the story of Jesus's death and resurrection has always moved me, but I'm eager to share the sweet day with my own little girl.
+There is something really wonderful about Easter.
+Maybe it's because spring is my favorite season or because the story of Jesus's death and resurrection has always moved me, but I'm eager to share the sweet day with my own family.

 Plus, Easter totally has the best candy.

 So no matter why you're celebrating, whether you're planning an Easter egg hunt or simply filling yourself full of Easter brunch recipes, here are some Easter quotes to keep you hopping and happy all weekend long.
 Happy Easter!

 Funny Easter Quotes

 - "My mom used to say that Greek Easter was later because then you get stuff cheaper." — Amy Sedaris

 - "2,000 years ago Jesus is crucified, three days later he walks out of a cave and they celebrate with chocolate bunnies and marshmallow Peeps and beautifully decorated eggs.
 I guess these were things Jesus loved as a child." — Billy Crystal